unikraft/packer-plugin-unikraft/docs/README.md

 ## Plugin Contents

-The Scaffolding plugin is intended as a starting point for creating Packer plugins, containing:
+The Unikraft plugin contains the following components, which are documented in part.
+Some of them are stubbed and/or missing as they do not make sense in the context of Unikraft.

 ### Builders

-- [builder](/docs/builders/builder-name.mdx) - The scaffolding builder is used to create endless Packer plugins using a consistent plugin structure.
+- [builder](/docs/builders/builder-name.mdx) - The Unikraft builder is used to create endless Packer plugins using a consistent plugin structure.

 ### Provisioners

-- [provisioner](/docs/provisioners/provisioner-name.mdx) - The scaffolding provisioner is used to provisioner Packer builds.
+- [provisioner](/docs/provisioners/provisioner-name.mdx) - The Unikraft provisioner is used to provision Packer builds.

 ### Post-processors

-- [post-processor](/docs/post-processors/postprocessor-name.mdx) - The scaffolding post-processor is used to
+- [post-processor](/docs/post-processors/postprocessor-name.mdx) - The Unikraft post-processor is used to
-  export scaffolding builds.
+  export Unikraft builds.

 ### Data Sources

-- [data source](/docs/datasources/datasource-name.mdx) - The scaffolding data source is used to export scaffolding data.
+- [data source](/docs/datasources/datasource-name.mdx) - The Unikraft data source is used to export unikraft data.